conda/ceps/cep-00??.md

 ## Specification

-Given a directory, recursively scan all its contents (without following symlinks) and sort them by their full path.
+Given a directory, recursively scan all its contents (without following symlinks) and sort them by their full path as a Unicode string.
+More specifically, it MUST follow an ascending lexicographical comparison using the numerical Unicode code points (i.e. the result of Python's built-in function `ord()`) of their characters [^1].

 For each entry in the contents table, compute the hash for the concatenation of:
 - UTF-8 encoded bytes of the path, relative to the input directory.
 Backslashes MUST be normalized to forward slashes before encoding.
 - Then, depending on the type:
     - For text files, the UTF-8 encoded bytes of an `F` separator, followed by the UTF-8 encoded bytes of its line-ending-normalized contents (`\r\n` replaced with `\n`).
 A file is considered